Updated: Jun 9

 Ask questions and provide support to teacher candidates frequently and informally.

-Have a conversation about grading teacher candidates - scores are not grades, but are intended for learning and practice.
+Discuss grading teacher candidates - scores are not grades—they are for learning and practice.

 Co-ops let go - let the candidate find their voice, style, and strategy in the classroom.